max41479/Apply/README.md

 	- radiobutton
 - multiple forms :
 	- make a new template in acp
-	- rename a copy of apply.php to apply2.php.
-	- edit apply2.php, set template var to the new id
+	- call template 2 by browsing to apply.php?template_id=2
 	- make a new link in your frontpage to point to it.

 Apply is the same as [Appforms](https://github.com/Sajaki/Appforms) but with added functionality: